Veterans studies

-Veterans Studies is an academic field analyzing and reflecting upon the diverse experiences of military veterans and their families in society.
-As an interdisciplinary field committed to advancing understanding of all aspects of the “veteran in society," inquiry draws on the intersections of the theoretical and the applied, the creative and the performative, the normative and the empirical.
+Veterans studies is an academic field that examines the diverse experiences of military veterans and their families in society.
+As a multidisciplinary field committed to advancing understanding of all aspects of the “veteran in society," inquiry draws on the intersections of the theoretical and the applied, the creative and the performative, the normative and the empirical.
 Topics within veterans studies could include but are not limited to combat exposure, reintegration challenges, and the complex systems and institutions that shape the "veteran experience."
 Veterans studies, by its very nature, may analyze experiences closely tied to military studies, but the emphasis of veterans studies is the “veteran experience,” that is, what happens after the service member departs the Armed Forces.

 Academic Programs in the United States

-There are four universities that offer veterans studies programs in the United States.
+There are six universities that currently offer or have offered veterans studies programs in the United States.

 Arizona State University

-The Veterans, Society and Service Certificate is an 18 credit certificate program offered by Arizona State University.
-Offered online and on campus, the interdisciplinary certificate "program trains students to listen to, learn from, serve, research, and advocate for veterans and their families."
+Initially, Arizona State University only offered the Veterans, Society and Service Certificate—an 18-credit, interdisciplinary certificate program offered online and on campus.
+As of November 2023, the university now offers the nation's first Bachelor of Arts in Applied Military and Veteran Studies.
+This interdisciplinary program aims to prepare students for careers in public leadership, service, and policy; counseling and counseling psychology; healthcare; and leadership within military and veteran organizations.
+It also highlights the historical context of military and veteran experiences.